How to dual-boot Windows 10 and Windows 11 on the same PC

 Creating Windows installation media

-The first thing you need to do is create installation media for Windows 10 or 11.
+The first thing you need to do is create USB installation media for Windows 11.
 To do this, you’ll first need to download Windows 10 or 11 using one of the options below:

-- Download the latest stable version of Windows 10 using the Media Creation Tool and then join the Insider program to download Windows 11 (recommended).
+- Download the latest stable version of Windows 11 using the Media Creation Tool (recommended).

-- Download the latest Windows 10 Insider Preview ISO which is already enrolled in the Dev channel, then update to Windows 11.
+- Download the latest Windows 11 Insider Preview ISO if you specifically want to try experimental versions of Windows 11.

 - Download Rufus from the official website.